Bichette hits 5th HR in 4 games, Blue Jays beat Rangers 4-3 | Globalnews.ca

 THE SKY ABOVE

-The retractable roof at Globe Life Field was open for the first time since April 30.
-The Rangers had played 54 home games in a row with the roof closed since their 3-1 win over Atlanta more than four months ago.
+The retractable roof at Globe Life Field was open for the first time since a 3-1 win over Atlanta on April 30.
+The Rangers had played 54 home games in a row with the roof closed.
 It was 87 degrees at first pitch.

 TRAINER’S ROOM